Strong Story | Emily Hawkins

 As a political science and Spanish double major, Emily Hawkins, ’14, is on a mission.
 Her ultimate goal?
 To help elect the first female U.S. President.
-And as a finance assistant for U.S. Senator Kay Hagan’s re-election campaign, she’s well on her way.
+And with multiple political campaigns under her belt, she’s well on her way.

 Hawkins’ passion for politics – which she’s always possessed – has grown more focused as a result of her experiences as a Meredith College student.